Discover curated products from our exclusive brands

-Pandora is a Shopify-based jewelry brand from Denmark.
-They ran a Christmas campaign on Facebook using in-stream video ads.
+A Shopify-based jewelry brand ran a Christmas campaign on Facebook using in-stream video ads.
 The brand witnessed a 61% increase in conversions and a 42% increase in first-time buyers—thanks to this direct-response ad campaign.

 You're leaving money on the table if you're not running ad campaigns on Facebook and Instagram.
 From engaging your users throughout the sales funnel to driving conversions consistently, ads on Meta's platforms can be your secret weapon to acquiring new customers effortlessly.